-The DMus candidacy examination will be in two parts, written and oral, and will cover music history, music theory, and the literature of the major instrument.
-The examination should normally be taken near the end of the student's second year as a provisional candidate and must be successfully completed before the third required public performance.
+DMus students are required to take a candidacy examination which will be in two parts, a written qualifying exam and an oral candidacy exam.
+These exams cover music history, music theory, and choral literature or the literature of the major instrument, as appropriate.
+The examination for keyboard students should normally be taken near the end of the student's second year as a provisional candidate and must be successfully completed before the third required public performance.
+In the case of choral conducting students. the examination should normally be taken near the end of the student's second year as a provisional candidate; it is expected that one of the two recital requirements will have been completed before the candidacy examination.
 The oral part of the examination must take place not later than one month after successful completion of the written part of the examination.
-If the student fails the examination, all or a portion of it may be repeated once within one year of the first attempt, at the discretion of the examining committee.
+If the student fails the examination, all or a portion of it may be repeated once within one year of the first attempt, at the discretion of the examining

-In lieu of a formal dissertation DMus candidates will write a scholarly essay and present four public performances including a solo recital, a lecture recital, a chamber music recital, and a second solo or chamber music recital or solo performance with orchestra.
+In lieu of a formal dissertation DMus candidates in piano and organ performance will write a scholarly essay and present four public performances including a solo recital, a lecture recital, a chamber music recital, and a second solo or chamber music recital or solo performance with orchestra